copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Monsters can displace peacefuls out of their way like the player can, unless the peaceful is larger than them.
 - Having unchanging while turning to slime only pauses the slime timer; it does not cancel the slime effect entirely.
+Unchanging conferred by dying and corrupting or polyinit mode does not pause sliming at all.
 - You can determine the species of a non-stale egg by listening to it with a blessed stethoscope.